Soup for One (soundtrack)

 A Tribe Called Quest sampled "Why" for their 1990 hit "Bonita Applebum", as did British rapper Glamma Kid in 1999, taking the song back up to number 10 on the UK Singles Chart.

-Chic's "Soup for One" was sampled by French dance act Modjo for their 2000 song "Lady (Hear Me Tonight)", a number 1 hit in most of Europe.
-The album Soup for One was released on compact disc in 2015.
+Chic's song "Soup for One" was sampled by French dance act Modjo for their 2000 song "Lady (Hear Me Tonight)", a number 1 hit in most of Europe.

+The Soup for One soundtrack album was reissued on compact disc in 2015, featuring two extra tracks: the extended 12" versions of Chic's "Soup For One" and Carly Simon's "Why".

+Despite UK popularity, the album is relatively unknown in the US.
+According to a Drowned in Sound interview with Chic co-founder Nile Rogers, this is because "Carly Simon had done something to piss off the rock hierarchy…we don’t know what that was!"

 Track listing

 All tracks written by Bernard Edwards and Nile Rodgers unless otherwise noted.